datatrail-jhu/05_R/manuscript/02_intro_to_packages.md

 First, CRAN groups all of its packages by their functionality/topic into 35 "themes."
 It calls this its ["Task view."](https://cran.r-project.org/web/views/) This at least allows you to narrow the packages you can look through to a topic relevant to your interests.

-Second, there is a great website, [**RDocumentation,**](https://www.rdocumentation.org) which is a search engine for packages and functions from CRAN, BioConductor, and GitHub (ie: the big three repositories).
+Second, there is a great website, [**R Documentation,**](https://www.rdocumentation.org) which is a search engine for packages and functions from CRAN, BioConductor, and GitHub (ie: the big three repositories).
 If you have a task in mind, this is a great way to search for specific packages to help you accomplish that task!
 It also has a ["task" view](https://www.rdocumentation.org/taskviews) like CRAN, that allows you to browse themes.

 More often, if you have a specific task in mind, Googling that task followed by "R package" is a great place to start!
 From there, looking at tutorials, vignettes, and forums for people already doing what you want to do is a great way to find relevant packages.